Andrej Babiš: Presidential bid

 The first round was held on 13 and 14 January 2023.
 Babiš received 1,952,213 (34.99%) votes, and advanced to the second round against General Petr Pavel.
 He immediately launched his campaign for the second round, using billboards featuring the slogan "I won't drag Czechia into war.
 I am a diplomat, not a soldier."
 This was widely criticised by opposition politicians.
 In a debate held on 22 January 2023 on Czech Television, Babiš stated that he would refuse to help defend NATO allies (Poland and the Baltic states) in a possible conflict.
 The claim caused international reactions and was criticised by some politicians and media.
 He later stated on Twitter that he had been unwilling to answer the hypothetical question during the debate, and that he would uphold article 5 in case of such an attack.
 On 24 January 2023, Babiš announced he would be cancelling the rest of his contact campaign, due to an anonymous threat.

 Babiš lost the second round of the election on 27–28 January with 2,400,271 votes (41.67%).
 He admitted defeat in a speech at his hustings, expressing hope that Pavel would be "everyone's president" and stated that he would "still be here for the people."

-Inter-premiership
+Inter-premiership (2021–2025)

 In April 2024, Babiš called the approval of the EU Migration and Asylum Pact by Petr Fiala's cabinet the "greatest betrayal" of the Czech Republic in modern history.

 On 1 September 2025, during a rally in Dobrá in Frýdek-Místek District for the upcoming 2025 Czech parliamentary election, Babiš was assaulted and struck in the head by a man with a cane, and subsequently taken to a hospital.

 Babiš led ANO into the 2025 Czech parliamentary election, where the party won a plurality of 80 seats in the Chamber of Deputies.

+Second premiership (2025–present)

+Babiš was inaugurated as prime minister on 9 December 2025 as head of a coalition consisting of ANO 2011, Motorists for Themselves (AUTO) and Freedom and Direct Democracy (SPD).
+His cabinet was appointed on 14 December.

+On 7 January 2026, Babiš confirmed that the ammunition initiative for Ukraine would continue, having previously criticised the scheme as opaque and called for it to be audited or scrapped.

+Later in January 2026, Babiš was criticised when—asked about his government's stance on the Greenland crisis—he stated that he had bought a globe costing 15,000 koruna ($720) "to see exactly where this Greenland is".

+In 2026, Babiš supported the US attacks on Iran during the 2026 Iran war.

+On 21 March 2026, an estimated 250,000 people attended a protest on Prague's Letná Plain against what they described as "the arrogance of power", citing the erosion of democracy, the growing influence of the oligarchy, and government steps they argued were weakening democratic institutions.